yugabyte/yugabyte-db/docs/content/preview/secure/authentication/_index.md

 headerTitle: Authentication methods
 linkTitle: Authentication methods
 description: Verify that users and clients are who they say they are.
-headcontent: Verify that users and clients are who they say they are.
+headcontent: Verify that users and clients are who they say they are
-image: /images/section_icons/secure/authorization.png
+image: fa-thin fa-lock-keyhole
 menu:
   preview:
     identifier: authentication